Baby Lovey – How and When To Introduce a Lovey for Baby

 You have buns of steel from bouncing and your baby’s sleep song is weaving its way into your dreams.
 It might be time to introduce your little one to a lovey – a comforting, familiar object that babies use to soothe themselves to sleep.
 A far cry from cry-it-out, introducing a lovey can be a simple way to help your baby along the road to a restful night’s sleep.
 We asked our resident infant sleep expert, Dr. Natalie Barnett, for a few how-tos.

-According to Dr. Barnett, the best time to introduce a lovey is somewhere between 4 and 6 months.
+According to Dr. Barnett, the best time to introduce a lovey is somewhere around 12 months.
 At this age, your baby’s Moro reflex (also known as their startle reflex) has diminished, so there’s no longer a need to swaddle.
 This means babies’ arms are free to sweep the crib, find their lovey, and do what they need to do to settle.
 Starting early also gives your baby plenty of time to grow attached.
 After a few months, it will feel like it’s always been there.

 The best lovies are not too big and don’t make any noise that could wake or distract your baby – no rattles or scrunchy bits.
 And while you might consider a big, soft blanket, Dr. Barnett doesn’t recommend them.
 “Babies can get tangled or find themselves lying on top of their blanket when they want it for comfort.
 They’re just too large.”
 Small stuffed toys, or little “blankies” make ideal lovies, although we’ve seen babies get attached to everything from spoons to washcloths.
 If it’s soothing and safe to keep in the crib, it’s okay.